 Regulations for Criminal History Background Screening

-According to FCRA regulations, the only adverse information agencies are allowed to report from background checks are convictions that occurred within the last 7 years.
+According to FCRA regulations, the only adverse information agencies are allowed to report from background checks are convictions that occurred within the last seven years.

 GIS, the consumer agency under question, claimed that the regulation placing a limitation of seven years into the past was a violation of the first amendment.
-GIS notes that federal law penalizes reporting agencies for providing the information but not the employers for considering it.
+GIS notes that federal law penalizes reporting agencies for providing the information, but not the employers for using the information in consideration of employment.

-Increasing rates of violence in the workplace and negligent hiring allegations is compelling more employers to vet background reports, it’s just important to make sure it’s done in compliance with the FCRA.
+Increasing rates of violence in the workplace and negligent hiring allegations is compelling more employers to vet background reports.
+This is just as important to make sure it is done in compliance with the FCRA.

 According to FCRA regulations, consumer reporting agencies are prohibited from providing certain information on background reports for employment.